-We strongly recommend that you do not wait until the application deadline date to begin the application process through Grants.gov.
+Do not wait until the application deadline to begin the application process through Grants.gov.

 New applicants should not begin submission of Grants.gov the date this announcement closes.

 To use Grants.gov, applicants must have a DUNS number and register in the Central Contractor Registry (CCR).
 You should allow a minimum of 5 days to complete the CCR registration.